-If you are thinking about dental implants, you could see your regular dentist.
-It may be worth getting a specialist with advanced knowledge in oral surgery.
-They can help circumvent any potential problems to ensure a beautiful dental implant that lasts a long time.
+If you are thinking about dental implants, you could see your regular dentist, but it may be worth getting a specialist with advanced knowledge in oral surgery.
+They can help circumvent any potential problems to ensure you get a beautiful dental implant that lasts a long time.

 What’s more, some oral surgery practices (like ours!) specialize in affordable implants, and also offer same-day dental implants to patients who qualify.
 Seeing an oral surgeon for procedures like implant surgery is the best way to ensure you know exactly what to expect and what to do to make the most of your fully-restored smile.